Race Health Inequalities

 How will we know we have made a difference?

-• We have a measurable number of organizations and services that use the maturity matrix for assessment purposes
+• We have a measurable number of organisations and services that use the Maturity Matrix for assessment purposes

 • We have documented action plans as a result of the matrix use which are translated into service, local and system change